-For safe operation, unidirectional magnetic field distribution is applied.
-Because the required magnet field is not high, anisotropic ferrite magnets can be used.
+For safe operations, unidirectional magnetic field distribution is favorable and applied.
 RADIA 4.29[5,6] is used for the magnetic field design.
-Applied design is shown in Figure 2.
-Magnets shown in Figure 2 are categorized into two groups.
-The one group consists of magnets surrounding the klystron body
+Applied design is shown in Fig. 2.
+Magnets shown in Fig. 2 are categorized

 Figure 2: Layout of magnet and iron yoke.